C4ndyF1sh/LiveContainer/README.md

 # LiveContainer

-- LiveContainer is an app launcher (not emulator or hypervisor) that allows you to run app inside it.
+- LiveContainer is an app launcher (not emulator or hypervisor) that allows you to run apps inside it.
 - Allows you to install unlimited apps (10 apps limit of free developer account do not apply here!), have multiple versions of an app installed and multiple data containers.
 - When JIT is available, codesign is entirely bypassed, no need to sign your apps before installing.
-Otherwise, app will be signed with the same certificate used by LiveContainer.
+Otherwise, apps will be signed with the same certificate used by LiveContainer.

 >[!Note]
 It’s recommended to follow the following steps to set up JIT-Less mode for using LiveContainer without JIT.
 If you encounter any issues, please review #265 first before reporting them.